Agencies, Boards, & Committees (ABCs)

 If you possess a love of reading and would like to provide input into our library direction and enhancement, this is a great way to participate.
 With a small time commitment, you can contribute a lot.
 There are 10 required meetings a year, one a month for 10 months, and participation in various

 Everyone is welcome.
 Meetings are open to the public to observe.
 Board meetings are held the second Thursday of each month at 6PM at the Library.

 Museum Advisory Board

-The Board meets the third Wednesday of January, March, June, September and November at 7pm.
+The Board meets at 7:00 PM on the third Wednesday of January, March, May, September and November.

 Municipal Planning Commission

-As a member of the Subdivision and Development Appeal Board (SDAB) you hear and make decisions on appeals related to Stop Orders, Development, and Subdivisions.
+As a member of the Peace Regional Subdivision and Development Appeal Board (PRSDAB) you hear and make decisions on appeals related to Stop Orders, Development, and Subdivisions.
 As a statutory body intended to perform an independent adjudicative function that hears complaints and functions like a court, it is an administrative board mandated by the Municipal Government Act and created by a municipality to carry our appropriate functions and procedures.
-SDAB’s exercise what are called ‘quasi-judicial functions.’
+PRSDAB’s exercise what are called ‘quasi-judicial functions.’
 This means that they make a finding of fact based on evidence and then, apply legal rules, as found in the legislation and the planning instruments, to those findings.
-This process allows the SDAB to make a decision on a subdivision or a development matter after conducting a hearing fairly and in accordance with legislation, administrative law, and the principles of natural justice.
-The SDAB decisions are final and cannot be overturned unless the board makes an error in some aspect of law or jurisdiction.
+This process allows the PRSDAB to make a decision on a subdivision or a development matter after conducting a hearing fairly and in accordance with legislation, administrative law, and the principles of natural justice.
+The PRSDAB decisions are final and cannot be overturned unless the board makes an error in some aspect of law or jurisdiction.